-It is more likely to be part of well-defined forms of tissue and to be benign or cystic rather than solid.
+It is more likely to be part of well-defined tissue forms and to be benign or cystic rather than solid.
 The package has closed regions, which can be filled with liquid.

 The treatment of these lumps generally involves surgical removal.
 In some cases, babies with large tumors of this type must be delivered with the help of a cesarean section.

-The tumor is usually removed during the first week of life of affected children.
+The tumor is usually removed during the first week of the affected children’s lives.
 In some cases, surgical removal may vary even when the fetus is still inside the uterus.

-Most of these growths are benign (not cancerous), although some may become malignant (cancerous), particularly those located in the testicles.
-However, not all growths of this type are of a malign nature.
+Most of these growths are benign (not cancerous), although some may become malignant (cancerous), particularly those in the testicles.
+However, not all changes of this type are malign.

-These growths can be formed by skin, bones, hair and cells similar to those that can be found in various glands and organs.
-In some individuals, these also develop on the extremities and in the eyes.
-These growths can actually arise in any area of the body.
+These growths can be formed by skin, bones, hair, and cells similar to those found in various glands and organs.
+These also develop on the extremities and in the eyes of some individuals.
+These growths can arise in any area of the body.

-These lumps can arise suddenly and can lead to a variety of signs and symptoms, depending on the region of their appearance.
+These lumps can arise suddenly and can lead to various signs and symptoms, depending on the region of their appearance.

-Benign growths of this type can lead to marked inflammation and pressure in the abdomen, while malignant tumors can spread to adjacent organs and lead to deterioration in organ function.
+Benign growths of this type can lead to marked inflammation and pressure in the abdomen, while malignant tumors can spread to adjacent organs and deteriorate organ function.

-In certain cases, these growths may be visible at the time of the ultrasound exams.
+In some instances, these growths may be visible during the ultrasound exams.
 In such cases, it is possible to eliminate these growths before birth.

 To be considered a true teratoma, a tumor must be part of the three layers of germ cells.
-The cells of the germs are unique in their nature since they have the capacity to be divided in any possible thing.
+The germs cells are unique since they can be divided into possible things.

 The differential diagnosis of this tumor involves distinguishing its characteristics from those of other neoplasms that give rise to symptoms of a similar nature.
-Physicians should make sure that patients are really suffering from teratoma and not from a similar growth, be it benign or malignant.
+Physicians should make sure that patients suffer from Teratoma and not from a similar growth, be it benign or malignant.